omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 Commit Granularity: Git encourages frequent commits, each with a descriptive message, making it easier to track changes, understand the project history, and identify when and why a change was made.

-**History Viewing**: Commands like git log, git blame, and git bisect allow developers to explore the project’s history, pinpoint the introduction of bugs, and understand the evolution of the codebase.
+**History Viewing**: Commands like git log, git blame, and git bisect allow developers to explore the project's history, pinpoint the introduction of bugs, and understand the evolution of the codebase.

 #### Collaboration

-While strictly not part of Git’s feature set, these functionalities enhance the basic set of features provided by the version control system.
+While strictly not part of Git's feature set, these functionalities enhance the basic set of features provided by the version control system.

-**Pull Requests**: Platforms like GitHub, GitLab, and Bitbucket build on Git’s capabilities, offering features like pull requests to facilitate code reviews and discussions before integrating changes into the main branch.
+**Pull Requests**: Platforms like GitHub, GitLab, and Bitbucket build on Git's capabilities, offering features like pull requests to facilitate code reviews and discussions before integrating changes into the main branch.

 **Code Reviews**: Integrating with continuous integration (CI) systems, Git platforms enable automated testing and code quality checks, ensuring that changes meet project standards before merging.

 #### Staging Area

-Git’s staging area (or index) provides an intermediate area where changes can be formatted and reviewed before committing.
+Git's staging area (or index) provides an intermediate area where changes can be formatted and reviewed before committing.
 This allows for more granular control over what changes are included in a commit.

 ### GitHub